itsdwang/Planted/testing/AddPlantSystemUnitTest.md

      below the entry boxes.

   Result 3: FAIL
-  - error messages appear
+  - error messages appear briefly, but the box disappears so they can't be read.
-  - box disappears.

 --------------------------------------------------------------------------------